Closing Date - Open

 What you will be doing

-- Developing the profile of the ADAS capability through platform speaking, publishing in peer reviewed journals and popular press articles.
+- Developing the profile of ADAS through networking and writing articles.

 Successful candidates will